shuzhao-li/yung/chapters/0_APPENDIX.md

 himself which proved so profitable a venture that, had he continued in it, he would, to all appear- ances, have speedily become rich.
-As it was, he made a very considerable sum of money*
+As it was, he made a very considerable sum of money.

 But in 1862 the door of the opportunity which he had been constantly feeling after from the